 “The vast majority of Qatar’s humanitarian aid has focused on education and professional development, because depriving millions of children and young people of schooling and employment is dangerous, and leads to the loss of generations and act as a factor in feeding extremism, violence and terrorism.”

 In addition to delivering its own aid programmes, Qatar supports the pioneering role of UN agencies and international organisations in areas of development and humanitarian aid.
-HE the Deputy Prime Minister and Minister of Foreign Affairs and HE the Secretary-General of the United Nations António Guterres signed several agreements on the side-lines of the 2018 Doha Forum demonstrating Qatar’s active role in achieving international peace, security and sustainable development.
+HE the Prime Minister and Minister of Foreign Affairs and HE the Secretary-General of the United Nations António Guterres signed several agreements on the side-lines of the 2018 Doha Forum demonstrating Qatar’s active role in achieving international peace, security and sustainable development.

 The agreements include a $500 million (QAR 1.82 billion) pledge to various UN programmes, making Qatar the 6th largest donor globally to the UN, and the establishment of four new UN offices in Doha.
 The agreement further pledges annual support to the UN Development Programme (UNDP), the UN Children’s Fund (UNICEF), the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and the UN High Commissioner for Refugees.